adcondev/my-learning-notes/RED2000/NOTES.md

 - Configuration and setupt for `codecov` was done.
 It will help to measure the code coverage of the project.
 - Very heavy improvements in the section of the codebase related to CI/CD, Github Templates and Documentation.
 Any file related to DX (Developer Experience) was improved.
 - Heavy renaming across the codebase since old name `pos-printer` was not so good. `poster` is now the official name and it has consistency across the codebase.
+- I need to setup some agents to schedule mini-improvements of the codebase across refactoring, performance and security.

 ---